digime/digime-sdk-nodejs/guides/revoke-account.md

 });

 ```
-Account ids can be used from the list of all user accounts that can be fetched using [readAccounts](./read-accounts.html).
+Account IDs can be used from the list of all user accounts that can be fetched using [readAccounts](./read-accounts.html).

 Click [here](../../interfaces/Types.GetRevokeAccountPermissionUrlResponse.html) to check response that will be returned from `getRevokeAccountPermissionUrl` call.

-The `location` returned might look something like this:

-Redirect the user to this URL and they will have the possibility to adjust consent and withdraw it.
+Redirect the user to `location` returned in above response and they will have the possibility to adjust consent and withdraw it.

-At the end of the process, the `location` provided above can contain following extra query parameters:
+At the end of the process user will be redirected back to the `redirectUri` provided above.
+This url can contain following extra query parameters:

 | Parameter | Description | Returned Always |
 |-|-|-|